 - Nurse Educator: 39

 The Master’s Degree in Nursing Program is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791.

-We are not accepting new students from Alabama, California, Kentucky, New York, Oklahoma, Pennsylvania, South Dakota.
+We are not accepting new students from Alabama, California, Kentucky, New York, Tennessee, Oklahoma, Pennsylvania, South Dakota.

 Additionally: Washington D.C. students required to do clinicals in Virginia.
 Maryland students can only do clinicals outside their state of Maryland.